 Everyone likes to eat out in style once in a while, and the Llyn has plenty to offer in this respect.
 As the peninsula is surrounded by the sea and historically a prime fishing locality, where better to sample some fresh locally-caught fish?
 Try Twenty Seafood Restaurant in Pwllheli or one of the many excellent fish and chip restaurants, such as Sblash Caban Pysgod in Aberdaron or The Creel in Abersoch.
 Other top restaurant recommendations include Tremfan Hall in Llanbedrog, The Ship Inn gastropub in Edern, and Tonnau at Criccieth.

 It’s impossible to talk about the Llyn Peninsula without mentioning its proximity to another stunning part of Wales, Snowdonia.
 Whether you take the steam train from Porthmadog to Blaenau Ffestiniog or drive over to the National Park, the Llyn Peninsula is ideally situated to enjoy Snowdonia’s natural charms and its own.

-We offer a huge choice of places to stay and the best Llyn Península short break and holiday accommodation that you can book with the owners or directly online at affordable prices.
+We offer a huge choice of places to stay, that you can book with the owners or directly online at affordable prices.
 The Llyn extends along the North Wales coast like an arm jutting out 30 miles into the Irish Sea.
 Cardigan can be seen on sunny days from the headland at Aberdaron far to the south across Cardigan Bay.
 Llyn Peninsula short breaks are popular throughout the year, and many accommodation providers offer seasonal discounts.